zriyansh/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 - **For ingestion**, we found SigNoz to be **2.5x faster** than ELK and consumed **50% less resources**.
 - For querying benchmarks, we tested out different types of commonly used queries.
 While ELK was better at performing queries like COUNT, SigNoz is **13x faster than ELK** for **aggregate queries**.
 - **Storage** used by SigNoz for the same amount of logs is about **half of what ELK uses.**
 - Loki doesn’t perform well if you want to index and query high cardinality data.
+In our setup for Loki we we not able to push it to ingest high cardinality labels/indexes.

+We saw Loki team has [recently shared](https://twitter.com/sukhanisandeep/status/1615243908241588224) some improvements in querying speed, but this benchmark is not updated based on this update and we have not verified if it would help in high cardinality data.
+If anyone in the community has been able to get good performance for high cardinality data, we would love to learn more.

 ## Benchmark Methodology and Setup